jimlyas/bifrost/README.md

 ## Disclaimer

-Bifrost currently does not support nested Gradle project.
+Bifrost currently does not support nested Gradle project and Kotlin multi-platform.

 ## License